 Cochlear implants are neural implants which allow people with severe hearing loss to perceive sounds and speech.
 Many cochlear implants are equipped with a “telecoil” antenna that picks up electromagnetic fields from assistive listening systems.
-But the telecoil can also pick up noise from the cochlear implant itself, thus degrading signal purity and perceived audio quality.
+But the telecoil can also pick up noise from the other electronic and electrical parts of the cochlear implant itself, thus degrading signal purity and perceived audio quality.

-Oneirix Labs devised a filter system that cancels such noise, improving sound perception for the implantee.
-The filter system works by tracking noise frequency and phase using a complex resonant filter.
-It then adaptively cancels this noise frequency.
+Oneirix Labs used the mathematics of complex numbers to devise a signal processing system that cancels such noise, improving sound perception for the implantee.
+The system works by tracking noise frequency and phase using a complex resonant filter.
+An algorithm then adaptively cancels this noise frequency.
 Interestingly, the system can also cancel harmonic and intermodulation harmonic noise, without using separate trackers for each such frequency.

 For more information, see: Systems and methods for cancelling tonal noise in a cochlear implant system.